ProjectLibertyLabs/gateway/docs/src/Troubleshooting.md

 In the above image you will able to see the transactions in that block.

-**NOTE:** If you are on testnet, you may not be the only contributor of transactions to that block.
+**NOTE:** If you are on a public chain (ie, testnet or mainnet), you may not be the only contributor of transactions to that block.
 Anybody can be posting to that block.
 However, you should be able to find the transaction within that block by

  1) Mapping to the correct extrinsics (msa.msaCreated, msa.DelegationGranted, msa.HandleClaimed and statefulStorage.ItemizedPageUpdated)